 The contents of this document represent our analysis of information generally available to the public or released by the companies mentioned.
 It does not contain information provided in confidence by our clients.
 Since much of the information in the study is based on a variety of sources (which we deem reliable) including subjective estimates and analyst opinion, The Marketing Research Bureau, Inc. does not guarantee the accuracy of the contents and assumes no liability for inaccurate source materials.

 Copyright © 2018 by The Marketing Research Bureau, Inc. All Rights Reserved.
 Printed in the United States of America.
 No part of this publication may be reproduced, stored in a retrieval system, or transmitted, in any form or by any means, electronic, mechanical, photocopying, recording, or otherwise, without the prior written permission of the publisher.

 Two ways of saving life

 Red cells and whole blood are used to treat traumatic or surgical blood loss, as well as anemia.
-Plasma is used in several indications, in particular deficiencies of certain coagulation factors, as well as trauma, shock and many other medical conditions.
+Plasma is used to correct deficiencies of certain coagulation factors, as well as trauma, shock and many other medical conditions.
 Plasma serves also as the raw material to manufacture a number of “plasma-derived” drugs through an industrial process called “fractionation” which isolates each “fraction” of the plasma by means of various chemical and physical methods and turns them into life-saving drugs: coagulation factor concentrates, immunoglobulins, albumin and others.

 The following document comprises five sections: